-The Wellbeing Service has developed a number of self-help resource handouts on various topics commonly discussed in counselling, mental health and specialist mentoring support.
+The Wellbeing Service has developed a number of self-help resource handouts on various topics commonly discussed in counselling and mental health support.

 This self-help resources library gives an overview of the most relevant UWE Bristol library books, local/national organisations, support groups, self-help guides, apps and websites to help you better understand these topics and access support in a way to suit you.